-- Insert another floppy disk, CD, or DVD to eliminate the possibility that the original one is defective. - Insert a bootable floppy disk and restart the computer
+- Insert another floppy disk, CD, or DVD to eliminate the possibility that the original one is defective.
+Insert bootable media and restart the computer.

 Clean the drive or disk - See Cleaning Your Com

 Check the cable connections

 Check for Software and Hardware Conflicts - See Software and Hardware Incompatibilities